openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 3. **Optional:** Install header files to allow compilation of new code.
 You can find the header files at [Khronos OpenCL™ API Headers](https://github.com/KhronosGroup/OpenCL-Headers.git).

+You've completed all required configuration steps to perform inference on processor graphics.
 @sphinxdirective

 .. _gpu guide windows: